Security heightened, facial recognition software in place ahead of Republic Day

 Meanwhile, the Intelligence Bureau has warned of possible drone attacks by Pakistan.

-There is tight security especially in the border areas.
+There is tight security, especially in the border areas.
 Security forces have been advised to remain on a state of very high alert especially along the International Border passing through Kathua, Samba and Jammu district.
-Further security is also high along the Line of Control.
+Further, security is also high along the Line of Control.

 Intelligence Bureau officials say that the chatter picked up suggest that Pakistan would look to carry out drone attacks and also increase infiltrations.